abrahamce/fusionpbx-sce-install/README.md

 It is almost as easy as a regular FusionPBX install

-**If you are using PROXMOX with LXC container please complete the procedure at the bottom of the page first**
+**If you are using PROXMOX with LXC containers please complete the procedure at the bottom of the page first**

 On the SLAVE node do the following